 - Independence From Owners.
 Because a C corporation’s management remains separate from its owners, the business can continue to operate regardless of any ownership or management changes.

 - Unlimited Shareholders.
 C corporations can have an unlimited number of shareholders from anywhere in the world.
 They also can issue several classes of shares.

 - Increased Credibility.
 Incorporating your company gives it credibility when you conduct business with others or try to obtain financing.

-Wide Range of Expenses and Tax Deductions.
-C corporations have the widest range of business expenses and tax deductions recognized by the Internal Revenue Service.
+- Wide Range of Expenses and Tax Deductions.
+C corporations have the widest range of business expenses and tax deductions recognized by the Internal Revenue Service (IRS).

 Disadvantages of Forming a C Corporation